-A beginners' beekeeping day is a very good place to start, just like doh re mi.
+A beginners' beekeeping day is a very good place to start.

 Having made the decision you would like to have an apiary, the next step is to attend a beginners' beekeeping day.

 It is not a decision one should make lightly.
 Bees sting and if molested can certainly be dangerous to both you and your neighbours.
-It is not unlike the plan to purchase a pit-bull, and he at least cannot jump a stout fence; insects can with ease.
+It is not unlike the plan to purchase a pit-bull.
+He at least cannot jump a stout fence; insects can obviously with ease.

 The reasons are many but the one that probably attracts us most is the realisation that the honey purchased at the local supermarket is highly processed and really does not taste that good; and you may have read that it is quite likely adulterated.